briannaswan/2022-hackathon-ArcticChallenge/README.md

 - MongoDB account and database

 ### Overview:
 The user has to create a MongoDB account, create a database, and retrieve the connection URI.
-With the subarctic python module, it is possible to:
-- Create a collection
-- Delete a collection
-- Insert data into a collection, from .csv file
+The subarctic Python module contains implements the framework for extracting and loading the data, and manipulating the database.

 ### How to: